rasmus-kirk/halo/documents/thesis/03-plonk/04-custom-gates.md

 \end{table}

 We copy constrain $acc_{17}$ to $I_1$ to indicate that $x = acc_{17}$ must
 hold.
-Since we only copy constrain $I_1$, a rangecheck can be veiwed as a gate with one input and zero outputs.
+Since we only copy constrain $I_1$, a rangecheck can be viewed as a gate with one input and zero outputs.

 [^acc0]: Except, this table doesn't capture the fact that $acc_0$ needs to